Report details sexual abuse by more than 300 priests in Pennsylvania’s Catholic Church

 “We believe that the real number of children whose records were lost or who were afraid ever to come forward is in the thousands,” the grand jury report says.

 “Priests were raping little boys and girls, and the men of God who were responsible for them not only did nothing; they hid it all.
 For decades.
-Monsignors, auxiliary bishops, bishops, archbishops, cardinals have mostly been protected; many, including some named in this report, have been promoted.
-Until that changes, we think it is too early to close the book on the Catholic Church sex scandal.”
+Monsignors, auxiliary bishops, bishops, archbishops, cardinals have mostly been protected; many, including some named in this report, have been promoted.”

+The grand jury described the church’s methods as “a playbook for concealing the truth” after FBI agents identified a series of practices they found in diocese files.

+The lengthy report, released Tuesday afternoon, investigates clergy sexual abuse dating to 1947 in six dioceses: Allentown, Erie, Greensburg, Harrisburg, Pittsburgh and Scranton.

 The grand jurors said that “almost every instance of abuse we found is too old to be prosecuted.”
 But charges have been filed against two priests, one in Erie diocese and another in Greensburg diocese, who have been accused of abusing minors.